 - TR4 9NH

 We support people who have learning disabilities and employers throughout Cornwall.
-We have a number of specialist work clubs, run training workshops and support people on a one to one basis at a venue comfortable to them.
+Our job coaches work out in the community to support people on a one to one basis at a venue comfortable to them.
 The address above is our main office base only.

 Time / date details